 Middle of the road: What’s Cooking?
 Surf n’ turf (and other tasty treats) found on the Albert Dock.
 Wear loose fitting waistbands....

-Splash the cash: Fraiche.
+Bigger budgets: Fraiche.
 Modern French cuisine with a twist, served in elegant surroundings.

 For kids fun, or a rest for adults, Liverpool has more than 43 playgrounds and play areas across the city.
 You could even head to Sefton Park, home to the Victorian Sefton Park Palm House, and Calderstones Park, which are both wonderful spots to enjoy a picnic.